What percent of health insurance is paid by employers?

 What percentage of businesses offer health benefits?

 Small employers generally have tighter budgets, but the rising cost of health insurance can make it even harder to offer a benefit.
+The annual premium cost for family coverage has increased 26% over the last five years and 47% during the previous 10 years, significantly more than either workers’ wages or inflation.

 How much does group health insurance cost for employees?

-From the type of plan you choose to your employees’ health conditions, many major factors affect how much your employees will pay for health insurance.
+From the type of plan you choose to your employees’ health conditions, many factors affect how much your employees will pay for health insurance.

-Looking again at KFF’s 2023 report, employee contributions toward a family plan were $6,575 annually—roughly 27% of the average premium— and $1,401—or about 17%—for a self-only plan.
+Looking again at KFF’s 2025 report, employee contributions toward a family plan were $7,018 annually (roughly 26% of the average premium) and $1,492 (approximately 16%) for single coverage.

-By better understanding what factors will affect your employee health benefits costs, you can gain greater control over your budget and set your workers up for success.
+Although your health insurance program is likely one of the most expensive benefits you’ll offer at your organization, it’s an essential investment in your company’s future.
+By better understanding what factors affect your employee health benefits costs, you’ll gain greater cost control over your budget and set your workers up for success.

-- The health insurance company.
+- The health insurance company

-- The network of providers in a plan.
+- The provider network

-- Your location.
+- Your ZIP code

 - Your employees' demographics or plan rates for the “risk pool” at your company.